OpenBazaar/openbazaar-go/README.md

                            error, critical]
-      -a, --allowip=       only allow API connections from these IPs -s, --stun           use stun on µTP IPv4 --disablewallet  disable the wallet functionality of the node --storage=       set the outgoing message storage option [self-hosted, dropbox] default=self-hosted
+      -a, --allowip=       only allow API connections from these IPs -s, --stun           use stun on µTP IPv4
+      -d, --datadir=       specify the data directory to be used --disablewallet  disable the wallet functionality of the node --storage=       set the outgoing message storage option [self-hosted, dropbox] default=self-hosted